7 online tools to rustle up business: A comprehensive guide to doing business online

 These online tools are crucial to your success and can open the door for all kinds of business opportunities.
 So if you want to take your presence to the next level, keep reading to see how each one of these tools can strengthen your online identity.

 Because your domain name is one of the most important online tools for your business, we should pause a moment to touch on its basic definition.
 When we talk about domains, we’re referring to the bolded parts of this example:

 You’ll notice there are two distinct parts, coolexample and .com.
 You can customize both to hint at things like what you do, what makes you unique and where, generally, you’re located.

 One common pitfall.
 Inexpensive website-building applications often give you a domain that’s not quite custom, like coolexample.application.com.
 Don’t let this free solution bushwhack your brand.
-Take your time and come up with the perfect domain (more on that soon).
-When you’re absolutely confident, go ahead and register it.
+Take your time and come up with the perfect name for your business (more on that soon).
+When you’re absolutely confident, go ahead and buy the domain name too.